PENGUINLIONG/obsolete-writium/doc/customizing.md

 Posts are written in common Markdown and encoded in UTF-8.
 Place them in `./post`.
 Each post, named `content.md`, is place in an individual sub-directory with its metadata.
-File search is case-sensitive.
+File search is case-sensitive, although path search on Windows are not case-sensitive due to historical reasons.

 ## Static Files